SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 You can now switch to the tab containing the running app to view the result.
-If you already stopped the preview after the previous exercise, you can start it again as described in Exercise 2.5 Starting the Application Preview
+If you already stopped the preview after the previous exercise, you can start it again as described in [Exercise 2.5 Starting Application Preview](../ex2#exercise-25-starting-application-preview).

 **Note**: Do not forget to click the **Compact Filter** button ![](media/image8.png) to view the updated filter bar.